Join us Wednesday November 12, 2014 at 6:30pm for a free movie screening of "Riding My Way Back"

 Healing Center is to provide children and adults, who are physically,

 mentally or emotionally challenged, with healing empowerment through

 horses.
 Equine-oriented activities will facilitate the ability of

 individuals to reach their full potential, by enhancing self-esteem

 At Horse Power Healing Center, we believe anyone can learn to be around horses safely.
 Therapeutic Horseback Riding is all about taking into account each individual’s diagnosis, and teaching them to ride as independently as possible.
-As long as there are no counter-indications, any person can learn to ride a horse to the best of his/her ability.

 We feel that independence starts with building a relationship with a horse.
 Just like building a friendship with a person, spending time with horses and getting to know each other’s likes and dislikes; communicating with horses is a lot of fun.
 Horses seem to have an innate ability to sense differences in people; their senses are very well-tuned.
 They know enough to change their pace if someone can not keep up, they know when to stand quietly, to help bring a sense of calm to one, and to wrap their neck around you when you need a hug.
 These are connections, and the experiences we hope all of our students will have.